kumaro/note-taking-app/README.md

 To view the app, make sure you have [yeoman](http://yeoman.io/) installed.

-* Cd to directory in terminal
+* cd to directory in terminal
 * Run ```grunt serve```

-As of 8/27/14 app has the ability to:
+###As of 8/27/14 app has the ability to:

 * View all lists
 * Create, view, edit, and delete note
 * Create, view, edit 'About' section of note
+* Note may be written in Markdown &amp; converted to HTML
 * Get geolocation of current position
-* Optimized for mobile/tablet
+* Optimized for mobile/tablet view
 * Utitlize Firebase Server API via AngularFire

-Updates to add for future versions:
+###Updates to add for future versions:

-* Ability to allow Markdown viewable in HTML
 * Add Google Maps API for street view
 * Make Desktop friendly